Ta-Ha (طه)

 “A thousand years before creating the heavens and the earth, God recited Ta-Ha and Ya-Sin, and when the angels heard the recitation, they said, ‘Happy are people to whom this comes down, happy are the minds which carry this, and happy are the tongues which utter this.”
 (Mishkat al-Misbah 2148, Book 8, Hadith 39)

 The beautiful and heart-changing words of Surah Ta-Ha led Umar (رَضِيَ ٱللَّٰهُ عَنْهُ) to choose the path of Allah even after hating Islam since the beginning.
-When Muslims were being abused in Makkah, Hazrat Umar (رَضِيَ ٱللَّٰهُ عَنْهُ) was among the people who stood against the religion and Prophet (ﷺ).
+When Muslims were being abused in Makkah, Hazrat Umar (رَضِيَ ٱللَّٰهُ عَنْهُ) was among the people who stood against the religion and the Prophet (ﷺ).
 The hate was so great that once he set out with a sword towards the Prophet (ﷺ), but on his way, he met a friend who said: Why don’t you take care of your family first and set them right?
 The man was referring to Umar’s sister and brother-in-law, who recently converted to Islam but kept it hidden from Umar (رَضِيَ ٱللَّٰهُ عَنْهُ).

 When Umar entered his sister’s house and attacked her, she insisted he listen to the Quran and see why they accepted the religion of peace.
 She recited the beautiful verses of Surah Ta-Ha from the beginning, which led Umar (رَضِيَ ٱللَّٰهُ عَنْهُ) to weep.
 He straight away went to the Prophet (ﷺ) and embraced Islam.
-According to Khabbab (رَضِيَ ٱللَّٰهُ عَنْهُ), it was only a day earlier that Prophet (ﷺ) prayer Allah to strengthen Islam with either Umar or Abu Jahl and Allah answered his prayers by filling the heart of Umar with eternal love for Islam and beloved Prophet (ﷺ).
+According to Khabbab (رَضِيَ ٱللَّٰهُ عَنْهُ), it was only a day earlier that the Prophet (ﷺ) prayer to Allah to strengthen Islam with either Umar or Abu Jahl and Allah answered his prayers by filling the heart of Umar with eternal love for Islam and the beloved Prophet (ﷺ).